What does an rcd do?

 Fuses and minature circuit breakers inside consumer units work the same way.
 They are designed to protect the cables, nothing else.

 Humans become sensitive to mains voltage at milliamps.
 An rcd will trip below the 30ma threshold to protect human life.
 The smallest fuse you can install in a plug top is 3 amp (3000ma) .
 The smallest sized circuit breaker inside a consumer unit is 6 amp (6000ma).

 How rcds operate

 An rcd works on the principle that what leaves should return.
 Turn your kettle on, power travels through the flex, through the switch, element and returns back to the source.
 If the kettle developed a fault (the element started to fail); some of the current would be missing.
 Due to the leak through the faulty element some current would be missing.
 In an installation without an rcd this could mean an electrical charge poses a risks to its users.
 The greater the current leaking, the greater the risk to anyone operating it.

-Electricians have calibrated test equipment to confirm an rcd is working.
+Electricians have calibrated test equipment to confirm an rcd is working and tripping correctly.
 Rcds need to operate to prevent harm to humans, livestock and buildings.

 The makers of rcds provide a test button.
 This enables users to test the mechanical device.
 It causes an imbalance and the device should disconnect.